lightshifted/DLAI/README.md

 This documentation outlines suggested courses of action taken each week.
 It's main purpose is to ensure our team stays on track and work is completed in a timely fasion.

+## Week 11: ML Project Deployment and AWS ##
+### The deliverables for this week are: ###
+1. Collect quantitative results to share regarding benchmarking.
+Start getting output performance metrics of sub-modules of our code base.
+2. Prioritize the scripting and running of modules and submodules, retraining models and identifying limiting conditions and planning how to overcome them.
+3. Have begun AWS-based data processing
+4. Have developed ideas on how the final deployed version should look.
+This includes the description of frontend and backend considerations.

 ## Week 10: Setting Goals and Effective Communication ##
 #### The deliverables for this week are as follows: ####
 1. Create slide deck for presentation to domain expert.
 Slide deck is to have: